- Use you more advanced analytics data to supplement your results data

 What’s the best way to use the most impactful spaces on your site?

 In the example above, 20% of visitors clicked the Google Store icon.
-This suggests that these visitors come to the page but see any products of interest displayed, so they leave.
+This suggests that these visitors come to the page but don't see any products of interest displayed, so they leave.
 How can you highlight value propositions or display new inventory to appeal to these visitors?

 Notice the key real estate in the center of the page above.
 It features an inexpensive product that results in a very low clickthrough rate, compared to the higher-priced products that surround it.
 Consider rearranging the page to highlight the valuable products that more visitors engage with.